 - Professional resume - Application as a degree-seeking student - Graduate application fee - State residency status form - Two (2) letters of recommendation using forms provided in the application packet - Official test scores: submission of either the Miller Analogies Test (MAT) or the Graduate Records Examination (GRE) is acceptable.
-Note: MAT and GRE scores are only valid for five years. - Official copies of all previous graduate and undergraduate studies - A minimum GPA on all undergraduate coursework of 2.5 on a 4.0-point scale - Proof of immunization for measles (rubeola) and German measles (rubella) if born after December 31, 1956 - An interview with a Department of Informatics faculty member - A written statement of intent as to why the applicant wishes to apply to the program
+Note: MAT and GRE scores are only valid for five years.
+Test scores may be waived in exceptional circumstances. - Official copies of all previous graduate and undergraduate studies - A minimum GPA on all undergraduate coursework of 2.5 on a 4.0-point scale - Proof of immunization for measles (rubeola) and German measles (rubella) if born after December 31, 1956 - An interview with a Department of Informatics faculty member - A written statement of intent as to why the applicant wishes to apply to the program